 The compile-file procedure compiles the source file into an object file by first generating a C file and then compiling it with the C compiler.
+The C file is always generated in the same directory as file.

-The object file is named after file with the extension replaced with '.on', where n is a positive integer that acts as a version number.
+By default the object file is named after file with the extension replaced with '.on', where n is a positive integer that acts as a version number.
 The next available version number is generated automatically by compile-file.
+The name of the generated object file can be specified with the output argument.
+If output is a string naming a directory then the object file is created in that directory.
+Otherwise the name of the object file is output.

 Object files can be loaded dynamically by using the load procedure.
 The '.on' extension can be specified (to select a particular version) or omitted (to load the highest numbered version).
 When older versions are no longer needed, all versions must be deleted and the compilation must be repeated (this is necessary because the file name, including the extension, is used to name some of the exported symbols of the object file).